 The exceptions to these were Milik’s goal against Atalanta, and Mertens’ goals against Liverpool and Genk in the Champions League.
-Incidentally, all were scored under Ancelotti – the Everton boss was, at the time, aggressively trying to transition away from the Sarri model, and had Napoli playing a 4-4-2 shape.
+Incidentally, both were scored under Ancelotti – the Everton boss was, at the time, aggressively trying to transition away from the Sarri model, and had Napoli playing a 4-4-2 shape.
 Suffice to say it did not work, and indeed the very first thing Gattuso did upon taking over was to revert to the tried-and-trusted 4-3-3.

-Napoli’s defensive set-up
+Napoli’s out-of-possession set-up

 Without the ball, Napoli were a strong pressing side under Sarri, pushing all the lines of the team high in order to suffocate the opponent and force turnovers.